Buon Ma Thuot Dak Lak, Vietnam Travel Guide

 The Buon Ma Thuot Coffee Festival, held biennially (usually in March), is the most significant event.

-Schedule your trip to coincide with this for a rich experience of local traditions.
+Schedule your trip to coincide using this for a rich experience of local traditions.

-The local dishes derives from the region's rich agricultural products and diverse ethnic communities.
+The local dishes derives from the local district's rich agricultural products and diverse ethnic communities.

-Observe local dining customs to show respect, like sharing dishes and serving elders first.
+Observe local dining customs as a sign of respect, like sharing dishes and serving elders first.

 The morning meal is early, lunch at midday, and dinner serves as the main meal in the early evening.